Teller35/urban-octo-telegram/README.md

 Went back to start fresh from the added Title portion messed up the page to bad.

 Blended the Hero/content section in the html and CSS.

+Changed the padding in the benifits section to get it to line up properly.